When Warmth Isn't Safety: How Soothing Signals Can Keep You Stuck

 When Calmness Becomes a Position

 Your concern hasn't changed.
 But you are now also managing your own reaction to being the only person in the room who appears to be having one.
 The calmness that looked like safety has become a kind of verdict: I'm regulated.
-You're not.
+You're in doubt.
 Draw your own conclusions.

 Why This Is So Hard to Leave